 We piled into the truck and set off on what we hoped would be an epic adventure!

-As soon as we arrived at the park, I knew we were some place special.
+As soon as we arrived at the park, I knew we were someplace special.
 The scenery as we drove through the winding roads past the lush vegetation was nothing short of jaw-dropping.
-Along the 14 km route to the Visitor Center we passed a temple, stopped at a beautiful viewpoint overlooking the city of Pak Chang in the distance and were lucky enough to get our first glimpses of Khao Yai's wildlife.
+Along the 14 km route to the Visitor Center, we passed a temple, stopped at a beautiful viewpoint overlooking the city of Pak Chang in the distance and were lucky enough to get our first glimpses of Khao Yai National Park’s wildlife.

-After arriving at the Visitor's Center, we had 30-minutes to explore before we set off on our first hike.
+After arriving at Khao Yai National Park’s Visitor Center, we had 30-minutes to explore before we set off on our first hike.
 Eleanor and I took this opportunity to goof around on a swing and a rustic bridge overlooking a nearby stream.
 We also managed to spot a viper, turtles, and a lizard down in the water below.

 We set off on our first guided hike that would take us through the forest to Nong Pak Chi wildlife watching tower.
 The hike was about 5 km long and took us just over 2-hours.
 Allegedly, the trail we took is quite popular to see all kinds of wildlife.